RUMED 365 - for healthcare professionals in rural areas

 OpinioNet and Opinion HUB are not merely a reflection of needs, but a vision of possibility.

-The possibilities of practical application of the OpinioNet communication platform and the services of the Opinion HUB business center for the advancement of rural reform in European healthcare are outlined.
+The attached document explains the logic of our work in the context of the Wittenberg statement.
+It outlines the possibilities for the practical application of the OpinioNet communication platform and the services of the Opinion HUB business center in relation to the needs of rural doctors, patients and the community.

 blank